farm-ng/amiga-dev-kit/website/docs/hardware/mechanics.md

 :::warning Amiga's geometry
 Operating with larger ratios will lead to premature overheating of your motors and eventually permanent damage.
-To reduce this risk, our motors will stop for cooling once they reach 80°C (176°F).
-This is highly dependent on how your load is configured and the service (turn radius, frequency, type, etc.)
+A fail safe mechanism to protect the motors from overheating is hard coded into the Dashboard's firmware.
+To reduce the risk of damage due to overheating, our motors will stop for cooling once they reach 80°C (176°F).
+This is highly dependent on physical parameters like the robot center of gravity, duty cycle, how many turns you are using, etc.
 :::

 * Note there is a tradeoff here: larger bases are more stable but cause extra effort on the outside